Synod College: Accreditation

 The college was first accredited by National Assessment and Accreditation Council in the year 2005 with B+ Grade.
 The college was subsequently re-accredited Grade A with CGPA of 3.10 in the year 2011, also Grade A with CGPA of 3.02 in the year 2017 and recently was re-accredited with Grade A+ in the 4th cycle with CGPA of 3.28 by NAAC.

 College Awards and Scholarship

-The college has instituted various annual College Awards and Scholarships for rank holders, meritorious students and special scholarship for differently abled students as follows:
+The college has instituted various annual College Awards and Scholarships for rank holders, meritorious students and special scholarship for disabled students as follows: